 Notice

 With regard to retrenchment pursuant to Section E above, bargaining unit members to be retrenched shall be informed as soon as possible of their selection.
-When circumstances permit, the Board shall provide a minimum of fifty-two (52) weeks’ notice to tenured bargaining unit members with ten (10) or more years of service; thirty-seven (37) weeks’ notice to tenured bargaining unit members with fewer than ten (10) years of service; and sixteen (16) eightweeks’ notice to all other full-time and salaried part-time bargaining unit members.
+When circumstances permit, the Board of Trustees, through the president, shall provide a minimum of twenty (20) weeks’ notice in a calendar year to tenured bargaining unit members with ten (10) or more years of service; fourteen (14) weeks’ notice in a calendar year to tenured bargaining unit members with fewer than ten (10) years of service; and eight (8) weeks’ notice in a calendar year to all other full-time and salaried part-time bargaining unit members.
 Such notice shall be provided in writing.
+In all instances, at the discretion of the Board, or the President on its behalf, and as a substitute for notice, a lump sum payment that is the monetary equivalent of 60 percent of the bargaining unit member’s weekly salary for each week of notice may be paid out.

 With regard to faculty, the Board recognizes the desirability, whenever possible, of establishing retrenchment dates that coincide with the end of an academic semester so as to minimize the disruption of teaching.